Ljrr3045/BitBet-Smart-Contract/docs/index.md

 ```

 The address of the VRF Coordinator contract must be supplied, depending on the blocksChain in which we are.

-_For both the keyHash and Fee variables, their value will be variable as long as different strings are used._
+        @dev For both the keyHash and Fee variables, their value will be variable as long as different strings are used.

 ### getRandomNumber